-Wellbeing of individuals and societies is an important and interesting area in economics and other social sciences from centuries.
+Well-being of individuals and societies is an important and interesting area in economics and other social sciences from centuries.
 However, the discipline got rapid popularity and progress after well-known and famous work of Easterlin (1974, 2002).
-It was noticed that despite a rise in the per capita income and Gross National Product (GNP) many economies on the globe showing a lower level of satisfaction, happiness and wellbeing.
+It was noticed that despite a rise in the per capita income and Gross National Product (GNP), many economies on the globe show a lower level of satisfaction, happiness and well-being.
 Institutional economics is emerging branch of economics from last two decades after the noble work of North Douglas (1990, 1991).
-The discipline focused on the role of formal and informal institutions on economic behavior and wellbeing.
+The discipline focuses on the role of formal and informal institutions on economic behavior and well-being.
 The economics of happiness is an important approach that deals with welfare by combining all those techniques used by economists and psychologists.
-It depends on surveys of self-reported wellbeing of individuals for highlighting all those noneconomic factors and variables that affect welfare.
+It depends on surveys of self-reported well-being of individuals for highlighting all those non-economic factors and variables that affect welfare.
 The current study is a combination of both approaches mentioned above i.e. Institutional Economics and Economics of happiness.
-Keeping above two approaches in mind we developed a theoretical framework and model showing linkages between wellbeing, institutions and socio economic variables.
-Later using this model we explore the role of trust on formal and informal institutions in the subjective wellbeing.
-The main objective of the study is to investigate the relationship and direction between trust on informal institutions and subjective wellbeing and highlighting the fact that trust on informal institutions is important as well as income and other socio economic variables for both individuals and society.
-"Whether or not trust on informal institutions affects wellbeing?" is research question of the current study.
-Date used in the study is collected through Divine Economics Survey 2017.
+Keeping above two approaches in mind we developed a theoretical framework and model showing linkages between well-being, institutions and socio-economic variables.
+Later using this model we explore the role of trust on formal and informal institutions in the subjective well-being.
+The main objective of the study is to investigate the relationship and direction between trust on informal institutions and subjective well-being and highlighting the fact that trust on informal institutions is important as well as income and other socioeconomic variables for both individuals and society.
+"Whether or not trust on informal institutions affects well-being?" is research question of the current study.
+Data used in the study is collected through "Divine Economics Survey 2017".
 We employed descriptive analysis first and then for regression analysis ordered logit model is used.
-In our study income, health and education shows positive and almost significant impact on wellbeing and confirms the previous studies results.
-Age and age squared showing positive and negative effect on wellbeing respectively.
-Type of family whether individual live in nuclear family system or joint family system has its impact on individual wellbeing.
-Our findings show that individual live in nuclear family system are more satisfied from his life.
-Trust on formal institutions index and wellbeing showing positive and significant association.
-It concludes that strong formal institutions are necessary for improving wellbeing of individuals, societies and nations.
-Important variable in the study is trust on informal institutions and findings shows that trust on informal institutions is very important in the development and wellbeing of societies and nations.
-This is because when individuals have strong association with family, friends, neighbors and relatives they receive nonmonetary benefits as well as monetary support and benefits.
+In our study, income, health and education shows positive and almost significant impact on well-being and confirms the previous studies results.
+Age and age square are showing negative and positive effect on well-being respectively.
+Type of family whether individual lives in nuclear family system or joint family system has its impact on individual well-being.
+Our findings show that individual lives in nuclear family system is more satisfied from his life.
+Trust on formal institutions index and wellbeing shows positive and significant association.
+It concludes that strong formal institutions are necessary for improving well-being of individuals, societies and nations.
+Important variable in the study is trust on informal institutions and findings shows that trust on informal institutions is very important in the development and well-being of societies and nations.
+This is because when individuals have strong association with family, friends, neighbors and relatives, they receive non-monetary benefits as well as monetary support and benefits.

 Limitations: The findings of this study are based on the small number of observations from Divine Economics Survey 2017.
 Total 160 observations are used in the analysis.
-All respondents are from Muslim community and other religion people are not included in the survey.
+All respondents are from Muslim community and people of other religions are not included in the survey.
 Survey instrument need to be refined and the variable measurement has to be improved over decades.
-Moreover, perceptions about religion and institutions may vary across regions and religion.
-It is possible that when same research will conduct after modified tools, methods, including non-Muslims having different religious interpretations with large data set then findings may be different.
+Moreover, perceptions about religion and institutions may vary across regions and religions.
+It is possible that when same research will conduct after modified tools, methods, including non-Muslims, having different religious interpretations with large data set then findings may be different.

+5.2.
 Policy Recommendations